claytonF/merch/README.md

 13. generate controller

-14. add foreign key to products
+14. add foreign key to products - using rails generate migration add_user_id_to_products user_id:index - will make sure the column is an index which makes DB lookups quicker

 15. set up associations between users and products